cytoscape/cytoscape-manual/docs/Export_Your_Data.md

 ![network\_export\_dialog.png](_static/images/Export/network_export_dialog.png)

-The first option on the Export menu is Network, which is used to export network data.
+The first option on the Export menu is **Network**, which is used to export network data.
 Network data includes the nodes and edges in the network, and also will include data attributes and visual information if the chosen format supports it (like XGMML).
 Network data can be exported in a number of formats, including: